Coherent State Description of Gravitational Waves from Binary Black Holes: Introductioin

 On macroscopic scales, gravity plays a central role.
 One of the most remarkable predictions of general relativity is the existence of fluctuations in spacetime, known as gravitational waves.
 In 2015, gravitational waves from a binary black hole merger were directly detected for the first time~\cite{LIGOScientific:2016aoc}.

 It is widely accepted that quantum theory provides the fundamental framework governing all physical phenomena at any scale in the universe.
 Schr{\"o}dinger's cat has become an icon of this view.
 Upon quantization of gravitational waves, a new particle — the graviton — is predicted.
-Dyson discussed the detectability of a single graviton and concluded that such detection would be impossible in practice~\cite{Dyson:2013hbl}.
+Dyson discussed the detectability of a single graviton and concluded that such detection would be impossible in practice~\cite{Dyson:2013hbl}\footnote{See also Ref.~\cite{Tobar:2023ksi} for a recent proposal of a direct detection method.}.
 However, it has been pointed out that squeezed states may allow for an indirect probe of gravitons~\cite{Parikh:2020nrd,Kanno:2020usf,Parikh:2020kfh,Parikh:2020fhy,Kanno:2021gpt,Ikeda:2025uae} (see also a review \cite{Hsiang:2024qou}).
-Thus, it is worthwhile to explore the role of quantum states of gravitons on macroscopic scales.
+Thus, it is worthwhile to explore the role of quantum states of gravitons on macroscopic scales\footnote{There are objections to the detection of single gravitons~\cite{Carney:2023nzz,Carney:2024dsj}.}.

 From the perspective of the quantum state of gravitons, a key question is how classical gravitational waves should be described within quantum theory.
 By analogy with quantum optics, it has been implicitly assumed that classical gravitational waves correspond to a coherent state~\cite{Glauber:1963fi}.
 More recently, this idea has been formalized as the coherent state hypothesis~\cite{Manikandan:2025ykr,Manikandan:2025qgv,Manikandan:2025hlz}.